The top 10 attractions in Newfoundland and Labrador

 Signal Hill National Historic Site of Canada

 What if I told you that much of your daily life was influenced by what unfolded on a hill in St. John's, Newfoundland?
 The Signal Hill National Historic Site is not your everyday landmark.
-British and French soldiers fought for control of this strategic site during the final battle of the Seven Years' War.
-Then, in 1901, Guglielmo Marconi received the first ever transatlantic wireless signal on Signal Hill, making communications history and kicking off the innovation that would ultimately lead to the creation of the mobile phone you might be reading this on.
+British and French soldiers battled for control of this strategic site during the final battle of the Seven Years' War.
+Then, in 1901, Guglielmo Marconi received the first ever transatlantic wireless signal on Signal Hill, making communications history and kicking off the innovation that would ultimately led to the mobile phone you might be reading this on.
+Today, this history is put on display for visitors.
 Listen to the firing of cannon and muskets as the Royal Newfoundland Regiment re-enacts centuries-old military drills in what's known as the Signal Hill Tattoo.
 Take a self-guided tour to learn about the military history of the site and Marconi's achievements.
-Hike some of the three miles of surrounding trails and enjoy spectacular views of St. John's and the ocean, and if you're lucky, perhaps a pod of whales or a giant iceberg as they pass by.
+Hike some of the five kilometres of surrounding trails and enjoy spectacular views of St. John's and the ocean--and maybe even a few whales or icebergs as they pass by.

 Cape Spear Lighthouse National Historic Site of Canada

-The most eastern point of Canada and the oldest surviving lighthouse in Newfoundland, Cape Spear Lighthouse is perched on a rugged cliff overlooking the Atlantic Ocean.
-Originally built in 1836, the Cape Spear lighthouse has been restored to its original glory.
-Take a self-guided tour and get to know the Cantwells.
-The family ran the lighthouse for 150 years and lived in its attached residence.
+Have you ever felt an entire country at your back?
+This is the unique opportunity provided by the Cape Spear Lighthouse.
+The most eastern point of Canada, a rugged cliff overlooking the Atlantic Ocean, is also the site of the oldest surviving lighthouse in Newfoundland.
+Originally built in 1836, the Cape Spear lighthouse has been restored to its early appearance.
+Take a self-guided tour and see how the Cantwells, the family who ran the lighthouse for 150 years, lived in its attached residence.
 During World War II, a fort was built at Cape Spear to keep an eye out for German U-boats.
 Remains of the bunker still exist, but instead of watching for breaching submarines you can instead keep an eye out for breaching whales.
 Enjoy the edge of the world.

 East Coast Trail

 No matter your fitness level, skill level or preferred terrain, the East Coast Trail has a path designed for you.
-Feel like an easy stroll along the water?
+Do you want to take an easy walking path along the water?
 You've got it.
 Want to trek between a series of lighthouses?
 You can.
-Would you prefer to burn some calories climbing up rocky terrain?
+Would you rather get a good workout climbing up rocky terrain?
 Oh, there's loads of that.
 From a 50-metre suspension bridge to geysers and archeological digs, the 545 kilometres of developed and undeveloped East Coast Trail provide you with plenty of opportunities to find the hike you're after.

 Gros Morne National Park

-If Jurassic Park ever came to be, you'd be hard-pressed to find a more appropriate setting than Gros Morne National Park.
+If Jurassic Park ever actually came to be, you'd be hard-pressed to find a more appropriate setting than Gros Morne National Park.
 It took 485 million years for the forces of nature to shape this park into a jaw-dropping wonder.
-Photographs hardly do justice to the beautiful green river valleys sitting between vast cliff sides.
+Images can hardly do justice to the beautiful green river valleys sitting between vast cliff sides.
 These distinct mountains of flat rock are actually the exposed crust of the earth, and the site allowed geologists to prove their theory on tectonic plates.
-Gros Morne is a hiker's dream, full of marked and unmarked trails waiting to be explored.
-The forests, lowlands, and bogs all house a variety of rare plants and animals, so keep your eyes peeled.
+Gros Morne is really a hiker's dream, full of marked and unmarked trails to be explored and enjoyed.
+The forests, lowlands and bogs all house a variety of rare plants and animals, so keep your eyes peeled.
 Bring your camping gear; you're probably going to want to stay a while.

 L'Anse aux Meadows National Historic Site

-L'Anse aux Meadows National Historic Site offers the very first evidence of a European presence in North America.
+While we're on the topic of history and discovery, it's at L'Anse aux Meadows National Historic Site that you'll find the very first evidence of a European presence in North America.
 Long before Cabot, Newfoundland and Labrador was visited by Vikings, and at L'Anse aux Meadows you can see the remains of one of their settlements.
 Dating back to the 11th century, the excavated wood-framed and peat-turf buildings are similar to those found in Greenland and Iceland during that period.
-Immerse yourself in this history with the help of costumed guides, see the 1,000-year-old artifacts, and live like a Viking for a day in a truly appropriate setting, surrounded by cliffs, coastline, and bogs.
+Immerse yourself in this history with the help of costumed guides, see the 1,000-year-old artefacts, and live like a Viking for a day in a truly appropriate setting, surrounded by cliffs, coastline, and bogs.

 Seafood and scenery are words you'll find come up a lot when talking about Twillingate.
 This small, colorful fishing town, located on islands of the same name, is one of those places where fish comes fresh from the water and right onto your plate.
 It's also the iceberg capital of the world, and a great outdoor adventure destination, with whale-watching, beaches, and kayaking to pass the time.
-Hike the rocky coastline trails, picking wild berries on your way to a scenic lighthouse.
-For visitors in July, the Fish, Fun and Folk Festival is an unforgettable local experience of music, bonfires, and fireworks.
+Hiking in particular draws in many visitors, as you can walk the rocky coastline trails, picking wild berries on your way to a scenic lighthouse.
+And if you can time your trip to the last week of July, make sure you stop by the Fish, Fun and Folk Festival for music, bonfires, fireworks, and more.

 Red Bay National Historic Site

-It has only been a few years since UNESCO named the Red Bay National Historic Site a World Heritage Site, but the title was truly earned over the last five centuries.
-In the 1500s, thousands of Basque whalers hunted the marine beasts for blubber in the waters of Red Bay.
-The whaling town remains where it was first settled, and you can still explore remnants of this era, including ovens, kitchenware, and other equipment.
-Visit the education centre to see an eight-metre "chalupa," a boat used in the whale hunt, and then compare it to the far larger whale skeletons on site.
-Head out on your own to hike the beach or kayak the waters, and keep an eye out for huge, silent shadows moving underneath.
+It has only been a few years since UNESCO named the Red Bay National Historic Site a World Heritage Site, but that title was really earned over the last five centuries.
+In the 1500s, thousands of Basque whalers would hunt the marine beasts for blubber in the waters of Red Bay.
+The whaling town remains where they first set it up, and you can still explore remnants of their ovens and other equipment.
+Visit the education centre to see a 26-foot "chalupa," a boat used in the whale hunt, and then compare it to the far larger whale skeletons on site.
+Then head out on your own to hike the beach or kayak the waters, and keep an eye out for any big shadows moving underneath.

 "The salt fish capital of Labrador" might not seem like a particularly meaningful tagline, but for Battle Harbour this moniker made it the social and economic hub in the region.
 Here, two centuries of history have been preserved or restored, from fishery buildings to churches and homes, many of which are yours to stay in.
-Bed down in a former merchant or policeman's home before heading out on the town to explore their workplaces and other historic structures.
-Then settle down for a fresh seafood meal and savour the same entertainment the locals have enjoyed in Battle Harbour for the last 100 years.
-You might come for the orcas, icebergs, and hiking, but it's the atmosphere that will keep you coming back time and time again.
+You can sleep in a former merchant or policeman's home before heading out on the town to explore their workplaces and other historic structures.
+Then settle down for a fresh meal and enjoy the same entertainment that they've enjoyed in Battle Harbour for the last 100 years.
+You might come for the orcas, icebergs, and hiking, but it's the atmosphere that will keep you around.